deeplearning4j/deeplearning4j/usingrnns.md

 Data import for RNNs is complicated by the fact that we have multiple different types of data we could want to use for RNNs: one-to-many, many-to-one, variable length time series, etc. This section will describe the currently implemented data import mechanisms for DL4J.

-The methods described here utilize the SequenceRecordReaderDataSetIterator class, in conjunction with the CSVSequenceRecordReader class from Canova.
+The methods described here utilize the SequenceRecordReaderDataSetIterator class, in conjunction with the CSVSequenceRecordReader class from DataVec.
 This approach currently allows you to load delimited (tab, comma, etc) data from files, where each time series is in a separate file.
 This method also supports:

 * Variable length time series input